 Jacob Brukhman, founder of the Cryptocurrency Investment Company known as CoinFund discussing buying NFT: “You’re not buying the picture, You’re buying the property rights to the picture.”
 Artists on Social Media have been on high alert, due to the possibility of someone taking an artist’s tweet (which includes the promotion of art that someone has worked hard on) and make it into an NFT by tagging an account called “tokenizedtweets“.
 This is considered to be a new form of Art Theft, one that can steal your artwork, and sell it online.
 Since it is part of the blockchain it is part of a network of computers that all hold each other accountable on a shared public record.

 If you were affected by this new form of Art Theft, Tokenized Tweets has a form that you can fill out this Take Down Request Form.
 For now, this is the only information to go by from what has been reported via News Tip.
-For more information on NFTs be sure to check out NPR’s article, and will update this when there is more information.
+For more information on NFTs be sure to check out NPR’s article, and the Guardian.
+This article will be updated when there is more information.